umbraco/UmbracoDocs/Contribute/Issues/index.md

 ![Our issue button](images/report-issue.png)

-Using this feature will automatically add a link to the article, to the issue you're creating.
+Using this feature will automatically add a link to the article, in the issue you're creating.

 You can also add an issue directly from the [Issue Tracker on GitHub](https://github.com/umbraco/UmbracoDocs/issues).